WAC Clearinghouse Writing Guide

 Steve Reid, English Professor

-You have to careful so your topic is not too narrow for your audience.
+You have to be careful so your topic is not too narrow for your audience.
 You don't want readers to say, " Well, so what?
 I couldn't care less."
-One the most important roles a topic plays is impacting an audience.
+One of the most important roles a topic plays is impacting an audience.
 If you get so narrowed and focused, a topic can become too academic or pedantic.
 For example, every year at graduation I watch people laugh when they hear the title of a thesis or dissertation.
 The students who wrote these documents were very narrowed and focused, but their audiences were very restricted.

 Though student writers most often face the challenge of limiting a topic that is too broad, they occasionally have to recognize that they have chosen a topic that is too narrow or that they have narrowed a workable topic too much.
 A topic is too narrow if you can't find any information about it.
-For example, suppose your foreign language subject to, "foreign language policy in South Dakota."
+For example, suppose your foreign language is subject to, "foreign language policy in South Dakota."
 Although you might have a strong interest in this topic, South Dakota may not have a specific policy about foreign languages.
 If you have chosen the topic, "teaching Chinese in elementary schools," and your research attempts have been fruitless, it may be that you are considering a topic that no one else has previously presented.
 In other words, no one has determined that Chinese should be a major language taught as commonly as Spanish or French.
 If this happens to be the case, keep your topic in mind, because it could very well be an excellent topic for a graduate thesis or dissertation.
 However, it is also likely to be a difficult topic to handle in a ten-page essay for an education class, due in two weeks.

 If your topic is too narrow, try making it broader by asking yourself related questions.